NASCAR Cup Series career of Jeff Gordon: 2011: First year with Alan Gustafson

-2012: Summer charge to make the Chase
+2012: Summer charge to make the Chase/Final year with DuPont

 Gordon's 2012 season started on a frightening note in the Bud Shootout.
 With two laps to go, Gordon got into a very loose No. 18 car of Kyle Busch and spun him around, collecting other cars.
 Gordon moved up the race track to avoid the spinning 18, but came across the nose of the No. 51 of Kurt Busch, Kyle's older brother.
 This was the first time that he ever flipped a stock car.

 In the Daytona 500, Gordon finished 40th after a blown engine on Lap 81, but rebounded with an 8th-place finish the following week at Phoenix.
 At Martinsville, Gordon led a race-high 328 laps, but Gordon would crash on the 504th lap after Clint Bowyer collided with Gordon and Jimmie Johnson on the restart and Gordon would ultimately finish 14th.
 At Talladega, Gordon won the pole position, and immediately began experiencing overheating issues with his car and was forced to ride in the mid 20s for a majority of the race, but was eventually caught up in a crash on lap 142 that took out him out along with Carl Edwards, Juan Pablo Montoya, Landon Cassill, Dave Blaney and Martin Truex Jr. In the 2012 Toyota/Save Mart 350, Gordon would reach a milestone by reaching the 23,000 laps led mark after leading 13 in the race, the most of the current Sprint Cup drivers and ranked 7th all-time.
 However, Gordon would then run out of fuel and ultimately finish 6th.

 At Pocono, Gordon took advantage of teammate Jimmie Johnson's right-rear tire failure on a late restart just immediately before an expected large thunderstorm rained onto the track thus giving him his 86th NASCAR Sprint Cup victory and his 6th at Pocono (Gordon's victory at Pocono in 2007 was also rained out), breaking the record for most wins at the track, which was previously shared with Bill Elliott.
 This was the first time since 2007 that Gordon had consecutive seasons with at least one win.
 At Atlanta, pit strategy put the 24 team in the hunt for a victory, but Gordon couldn't muster past the 11 of Denny Hamlin and wound up in second.
 At the end of the race, Gordon said that he wished he had "moved him out of the way" to win.